-10.1.1.1 behave in a threatening, intimidating, or abusive manner to any student, member of staff or officer of, or visitor to, the University, or any person in respect of whom you represent the University (such as a competitor in an inter-varsity sports competition), where you know or ought to know that this behaviour is threatening, intimidating, or abusive.
-We call this 'abusive conduct'.

-10.1.1.2. make unwanted physical contact with any student, member of staff or officer of, or visitor to, the University, or any person in respect of whom you represent the University (such as a competitor in an inter-varsity sports competition) where that contact is objectively unreasonable in the circumstances.
-We call this 'physical misconduct'.

-10.1.2. refuse to comply with a reasonable request made by a member of staff or officer of the University in the performance of their duty.

-10.1.3. refuse to provide University identification when reasonably requested to do so by a member of staff or officer of the University in the performance of their duty.

-10.1.4. dishonestly misuse a university identity or access card or allow anyone else to use your card.

-10.1.5. dishonestly appropriate, remove without permission, or interfere with University Property or the property of students, staff or officers of the University, or visitors.

-10.1.6. intentionally or recklessly damage or deface University Property or the property of students, staff or officers of the University, or visitors.

-10.1.7. make an application for financial support from the University that contains information that you know, or suspect is false or misleading.

-10.1.8. disclose confidential information to others relating to any disciplinary investigations or proceedings except in the following situations: with the express written consent of the responding student, when receiving support from welfare services, or where otherwise required to by law.

-10.1.9. seek improperly to influence the testimony of any witness or complainant in relation to a breach of these Regulations.

-10.1.10. fail to comply with any penalty previously imposed for a breach of these Regulations or the terms of a Suspension from Study or Suspension from Study and Exclusion from University Property.

-10.1.11. make a complaint against another student or any member of staff or officer of the University that is motivated by malice and/or mischievousness, or which is vexatious or that you know to be untrue.
-A report which is made in the public interest under the Student or Staff Whistleblowing Policies does not breach this Regulation.

-10.1.12. use or occupy University Property unless expressly or impliedly authorised by the University.

-10.1.13. knowingly receive, use, or possess controlled drugs or nitrous oxide other than as required by a programme of study or prescribed to you by a medical practitioner licensed by the General Medical Council.

-10.1.14. knowingly supply or produce controlled drugs or nitrous oxide other than as required by a programme of study.

-10.1.15. commit or participate in any act that is unlawful.

-10.1.16. commit or participate in any act that constitutes disorderly conduct causing nuisance or distress.

-10.1.17. commit or participate in any act where the effect of which is to bring the University into disrepute in the mind of a reasonable person knowing the facts.

-10.1.18.1. engage in sexual activity (whether physical or virtual) with another person where that person does not consent to the activity in question.
-A person consents if they agree by choice to that activity, they have the freedom and capacity to make that choice and you had a reasonable belief that they consented.
-Whether a belief is reasonable is to be determined having regard to all the circumstances, including any steps that you have taken to ascertain their consent.
-We call this 'sexual misconduct'.

-10.1.18.2. engage in unwanted conduct of a sexual nature where that conduct has the purpose or effect of violating another person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
-In this clause, 'another person' means a student, member of staff or officer of, or visitor to, the University, or any person in respect of whom you represent the University (such as a competitor in an inter-varsity sports competition).
-We call this 'sexual harassment'.

-Guidance: In this 10.1.18.1 and 10.1.18.2, conduct or an activity is sexual if a reasonable person would consider that it is by its nature sexual, whatever the circumstances or your intentions, or because it may be sexual and its circumstances or your intentions render it sexual.

-10.1.19. breach the University's Conditions of Computer Use.

-10.1.20. breach the Library Rules.

-10.1.21. drive, park, or wash a motor vehicle on University Property except as permitted by the University's Vehicle Regulations.

-10.1.22. breach the University's Code of Practice relating to Freedom of Speech.

-10.1.23. engage in unwanted conduct related to a relevant protected characteristic under the Equality Act 2010, where that conduct has the purpose or effect of violating another person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
-In this clause, 'another person' means a student, member of staff or officer of, or visitor to, the University, or any person in respect of whom you represent the University (such as a competitor in an inter-varsity sports competition).
-We call this 'protected characteristic harassment'.

-10.1.24. possess any weapon or imitation weapon, air gun, air pistol, paintballing gun, BB or pellet gun or any kind of ammunition or replica ammunition.
-An item will be a weapon where it is: made or adapted for use for causing injury to someone else; or any article (whether or not made or adapted for use for causing injury) which you possess for the purpose of causing injury.

-Guidance: Archery equipment and fencing equipment shall not constitute a weapon for the purposes of this 10.1.24 unless you use it to harm another person in a way not permitted by the relevant rules of the sport.
-A Kirpan worn as part of religious adherence does not constitute a weapon.
+- 10.1.1.
+Behave in a threatening, intimidating, or abusive manner to any student, member of staff or officer of, or visitor to, the University. - 10.1.2.
+Refuse to comply with a reasonable request made by a member of staff or officer of the University in the performance of their duty. - 10.1.3.
+Refuse to provide University identification when reasonably requested to do so by a member of staff or officer of the University in the performance of their duty. - 10.1.4.
+Dishonestly misuse a University identity or access card or allow anyone else to use your card. - 10.1.5.
+Dishonestly misappropriate, remove without permission, or interfere with University Property or the property of students, staff or officers of the University, or visitors. - 10.1.6.
+Intentionally or recklessly damage or deface University Property or the property of students, staff or officers of the University, or visitors. - 10.1.7.
+Make an application for financial support or benefit in kind from the University that contains information that you know or suspect is false or misleading. - 10.1.8.
+Disclose confidential information relating to disciplinary investigations or proceedings (including fitness to practise proceedings) against another student except with their express written consent or to a victim support agency for the purposes of obtaining support. - 10.1.9.
+Seek improperly to influence the testimony of any witness or complainant in relation to a breach of these Regulations. - 10.1.10.
+Fail to comply with any penalty previously imposed for a breach of these Regulations or the terms of a Suspension from Study or Suspension from Study and Exclusion from University Property. - 10.1.11.
+Make a complaint against another student or any member of staff or officer of the University that is motivated by malice and/or mischievousness, or which is vexatious or that you know to be untrue.
+A report which is made in the public interest under the

+- Student or Staff Whistleblowing Policies does not breach this Regulation. - 10.1.12.
+Use or occupy University Property unless expressly or impliedly authorised by the University. - 10.1.13.
+Knowingly receive, use, or possess controlled drugs other than as required by a programme of study or prescribed to you by a medical practitioner licensed by the General Medical Council. - 10.1.14.
+Knowingly supply or produce controlled drugs other than as required by a programme of study. - 10.1.15.
+Commit or participate in any act that is unlawful. - 10.1.16.
+Commit or participate in any act that constitutes disorderly conduct causing nuisance or distress. - 10.1.17.
+Commit or participate in any act the effect of which is to bring the University into disrepute in the mind of a reasonable person knowing the facts. - 10.1.18.
+Commit any act that constitutes harassment as defined by paragraph 9 ('University's Definition of Harassment') of the University's Policy Statement on Student Harassment and Sexual or Physical Misconduct. - 10.1.19.
+Breach the University's Conditions of Computer Use. - 10.1.20.
+Breach the Library Rules. - 10.1.21.
+Drive, park or wash a motor vehicle on University Property except as permitted by the University's Vehicle Regulations. - 10.1.22.
+Breach the University's Code of Practice relating to Freedom of Speech.

+Guidance: The University's Code of Practice relating to Freedom of Speech reflects the University's legal responsibility to ensure that freedom of speech is secured for students, staff, officers, and visitors while at the same time prohibiting or placing special conditions on activities, events or meetings where it is appropriate to do so.